bav-php/bav/README.md

 * **CURL**: If you provide `bav/data/banklist.txt` you don't need CURL.

-* **mbstring or iconv**: BAV works with unicode encoding.
-Your PHP must have support compiled in to either the `mb_*` or the `iconv_*` functions.
+* **mbstring**: BAV works with unicode encoding.
+Your PHP must have support compiled in the `mb_*` functions.
 If these functions are missing BAV works only with the ISO-8859-15 encoding.

 * **PDO**: If you intend to use a DBS you need to use [`PDODataBackendContainer`](http://bav-php.github.io/bav/class-malkusch.bav.PDODataBackendContainer.html).